Understanding Mindfulness for Physicians and the Medical Community

 - deliberately focusing on what is happening right now, in a kindhearted way

-Mindfulness involves being present with what’s going on in one’s life with kind awareness, questioning thoughts and assumptions, replacing judgement with compassion, and moving beyond preconceptions.
+Mindfulness involves being present with what’s going on in one’s life with kind awareness, questioning thoughts and assumptions, replacing judgment with compassion, and moving beyond preconceptions.

 Why is mindfulness important for physicians?